protoshock/Server-Files/README.md

 # Server-Files
-This respository contains the files to run a Protoshock server.
+This respository contains the files to run a Protoshock game server.

 # Requied Modules:
 - npm i socket.io